Scholarships from Non-VTS Sources

 Church Training and Deaconess House Scholarship Fund supports Episcopalian women in a graduate program to further their lay or ordained ministry.
 Made possible by the Diocese of Pennsylvania, grants range from $2,000-3,000 and are renewable upon reapplication.
 Deadline is March 21.

 The Dubose Scholarship Fund makes need-based awards to postulants or candidates for Episcopal ordination who will be 32 years of age by May 1.
 Deadline is April 30.

 Holy Trinity Centennial Trust Scholarship assists students studying to be involved in lay or ordained ministry in the Episcopal Church or the Anglican Communion.
 Deadline is March 31.

-The Daniel R. Hoover Scholarship supports graduate students studying in the field of ministry, with preference for those who exhibit financial need, academic merit, and community service.
-Deadline is January 21.
+The Daniel R. Hoover Scholarship supports graduate students studying in the field of ministry who exhibit financial need, academic merit, and community service, with preference given to students from North Carolina and secondarily to those attending a school in the South.
+Deadline is January 27.

 The International Order of The King's Daughters and Sons has a Student Ministry Scholarship Department which grants financial aid to Master of Divinity students preparing for a full-time religious vocation with a B grade average or better.
 Request applications between January 1 and March 31.
 Deadline is April 30.

 The Anne Kumpuris Scholarship honors academic achievement by a seminarian seeking ordination in the Episcopal Church.
 One scholarship of $10,000 is awarded annually to a student entering the second or third year of studies.
 Deadline is May 15.

 Military Chaplain Candidate Scholarship is available to full-time seminarians who plan to be a military chaplain and who have an appointment or are in active service as a "Chaplain Candidate" in one of the Armed Services.
 Deadline is March 15.